PriyaShrinithi/Titanic/README.md

  ## Inference:

  ## Future Work:
-    1. In depth Hyperparameter Tuning with the help of Grid Search
+    1. In depth Hyperparameter Tuning
+    2. Grid Search
-    2. Gradient Boost
+    3. Gradient Boost
-    3. Better EDA
+    4. Better EDA
       a) In depth analysis of Cabin feature to see if it can not be omiited simply because of NaN values
       b) Comparing Correlating attributes.
 For instance, finding which of the unmarried women who survived has at least one sibling who also survived.
-    4. Select features for a specific threshold, say 0.3, 0.5 and 0.7 and check accuracy
+    5. Select features for a specific threshold
-    5. Work Around for Chain Indexing
+    6. Work Around for Chain Indexing